Llevi94/BookShop_Project/README.md

 ### BookShop_Java_Project
 ------------------
+The purpose of the project is to develop a desktop app - SWING for managing inventory and receipts of a bookstore.
+The requirements document, design and architecture documents (class diagram, sequence diagram and more) were written for the application.
+(Data structures of language, levels of inherited, inclusion and polymorphism.
+JUNIT tests were performed on the functions).

 - You have to download the DataBases, then click on Services > JavaDB > BookShopOb > right-click > connect..
 - Download the Video to watch (or you can watch the video [here](https://drive.google.com/file/d/13VyUE9CcH6NW0XCPGtG58FYGqoI8bxkI/view?usp=sharing) -> Google Drive).